 Step 16: A Moss Pole is born

-Congratulations you have build a moss pole and it is now ready to be placed into a planter.
+Congratulations, you have built a moss pole, which is now ready to be placed into a planter.
 You can then attach and secure a plant onto the pole.

 Step 17: Flex (optional)

 Flex the moss pole in front of your plants and take a picture to remind yourself that it was yours truly that built this moss pole.
 Continue to build more moss poles.
-Trust me you will need them anyways or start to place it into a pot.
+Trust me, you will need them anyways, or start to place them into a pot.

 Step 18: Put the moss pole into a pot

-Now that you have completed the DIY moss pole tutorial you can take one of the moss poles and add them to one of your planters.
-For this, I always take out all the potting soil and put it back in again.
-This way the moss pole will hold way better in the pot.
-Since you left a part empty at the bottom you can fill it with potting soil when putting the moss pole in.
+Now that you have completed the DIY moss pole tutorial, you can add one of the most poles to one of your planters.
+For this, I always remove all the potting soil and put it back in again.
+This way, the moss pole will hold way better in the pot.
+Since you left a part empty at the bottom, you can fill it with potting soil when putting the moss pole in.

-It is also a good opportunity to check on the roots and maybe replenish some of the potting soil or add in some slow-release fertilizer at the same time.
+It is also an excellent opportunity to check on the roots and maybe replenish some of the potting soil or add in some slow-release fertilizer at the same time.